 The answer here is maybe!
 It depends!
 Let’s take a look at one way this might work.

-When you choose a materialization type that transforms your data on write, you’re actually transforming your data with each dbt run and persisting that transformed data to your database.
+When you choose a materialization type that transforms your data on write, you’re actually transforming your data with each dbt run.
+Then, you’re persisting that transformed data to your database.
 When you go to SELECT from that data later, you’re going to get those results back very quickly.
 You also won’t be paying the cost to transform that data with each SELECT, so we’ve solved our scalability issue.

 But, we’ve slowed down the amount of time it takes to turn our raw data into updated results.
 Where views always return fresh results, models that transform their data on write can easily fall out of date.
 All that needs to happen is for a new row of input data to arrive.
-Because your input data is only transformed on dbt run, the output of your models will not reflect this new data.
-If your model is scheduled to be dbt run every hour, it could be out of date for 59 minutes and 59 seconds of that hour.
+Because dbt run transforms your input data, the output of your models will not reflect this new data.
+If you schedule your model to dbt run every hour, it could be out of date for 59 minutes and 59 seconds of that hour.
 So, so far, this solution doesn’t satisfy both of our requirements.

 But, what if we just dbt run these models more often?